xee-lab/xee-api-docs/api/api/v3/auth/auth.md

 # /auth/auth

-This API is used to show the user a webview to sing in.
+This API is used to show the user a webview to sign in.

 ## Basics